tigergraph/ecosys/guru_scripts/docker/README.md

         gadmin start

 1. start graph studio

-        open a browser on your laptop
+open a browser on your laptop and access:

         http://localhost:14240

 1. check version

         gsql version
-        #use 2.4 and above
+    > #use 2.4 and above

 Documents and Forum
 =====================